When to read this article

 Each company is its own tenant.
 Concretely:

-- Document quota is per-company (so two companies on the same Free plan each get 10 documents/month, totalling 20 — but each from their own quota, with separate counters).
+- Document quota is per-company (so two companies each on the Free plan get 10 documents/month each, with separate counters).

 - Team-member count counts per-company (the Free plan's 1-user limit is one user per company, not one user across all your companies).

-This matters most when you're running multiple small businesses through one account — each gets its own clean separation, but the bill is unified.
+This matters most when you're running multiple small businesses through one account — each gets its own clean separation, including its own bill.

 Edge cases

 There's no Owner anymore.
-Shouldn't happen — Transfer ownership is the supported path, and the system blocks removing the last Owner.
-But if you've somehow ended up Owner-less (e.g. Owner deleted their user account before transferring), write to [email protected] from a team email.
-We verify ownership via the original signup email + billing record and reassign Owner role within 1–3 working days.
+Shouldn't happen — the system blocks removing or downgrading the last Owner.
+But if you've somehow ended up Owner-less (e.g. the Owner deleted their user account before promoting someone), write to [email protected] from a team email.
+We verify ownership via the original signup email + billing record and reassign the Owner role.

 I'm the Owner of two companies and want to combine them.
-Not self-service yet.
-Both companies stay separate; the unified billing already gives you most of what merging would do.
-If you genuinely need data-merge (one shared document pool, shared audit history), write to [email protected] for a manual data-migration.
-We do it for 1–3 working days, but it can't be reversed.
+Not self-service.
+Both companies stay separate, each with its own plan and data.
+If you genuinely need a data-merge (one shared document pool, shared history), write to [email protected] — a manual migration may be possible, but it can't be reversed.

 Two team members were editing the same invoice simultaneously.
 Last-save-wins for free-form fields; the audit log shows both edits.
 We don't currently surface a "another user is editing this" warning.
 For high-coordination teams, the convention "one bookkeeper per company" is the cleanest workflow.